 Lets face it, many manufacturers just want to make a quick buck.
 If you want to give your K9 boxed treats for dogs look for one without artificial sweeteners, sodium, sugar, dairy or just too much fillers.
 Of course, if you are sometimes giving them human foods watch out for nuts, chocolate, caffeine, grapes, raisins, onions and garlic.

 When shopping for your dog, think about the foods and ingredients that you would eat.
 Dogs cannot handle many foods and often we see our dogs as a garbage disposal, but that can make your dog sick.

 Carrots vs. Scraps

 Many times we sneak our dog a scrap or two from the table when loved ones are not watching.
-This can be harmless but when a dog gets table scraps then whatever is leftover plus their dog food, we can cause the digestive system to get overworked and your dog ends up suffering with gas, a belly ache, and often times we can cause them to have diarrhea or become constipated.
+This can be harmless but when a dog gets table scraps then whatever is leftover plus their dog food, we can cause the digestive system to get overworked.
+Your dog ends up suffering with gas, a belly ache, and often times we can cause them to have diarrhea or become constipated.

 Carrots are a great treat for your puppy or adult dog.
-Carrots make for a healthy dog, making his teeth stronger, and doesn’t cause him to be obese later in life when his digestive tract is starting to slow down.
+Carrots make for a healthy dog, making teeth stronger, and they don’t cause obesity later in life when their digestive tracts start to slow down.
 When your dog is overweight you may think your dog is just spoiled but what you may not know is your causing your dog to be unhealthy and he should be put on some type of diet to help with the excessive weight.

 Other fruits and vegetables you can feed your dog in moderation is pumpkin, carrots, green beans, peas, cranberries, blueberries and bananas.